dothanhbo/quant-stock/README.md

 Quant Stock was never intended to become another trading bot.

-Its primary objective is to become a **quantitative investment research framework** capable of testing ideas objectively, validating assumptions statistically, and supporting systematic decision-making in the Vietnamese stock market.
+Its primary objective is to become a **quantitative research and controlled execution framework** capable of testing ideas objectively, validating assumptions statistically, and carrying validated signals into a persistent paper-trading environment before any live-capital decision.

 Every module—from data collection and indicator calculation to portfolio simulation and research diagnostics—has been developed with a single philosophy:

 > **Research first.
 Evidence second.
 Execution last.**

-The framework will continue evolving toward a more robust, transparent, and reproducible research environment, with future work focusing on portfolio optimization, probabilistic signal evaluation, and machine learning-assisted quantitative investing.
+The framework will continue evolving toward a more robust, transparent, and reproducible environment, with near-term work focused on position lifecycle management, paper-performance analytics, reconciliation, and operational safety before live-broker integration is considered.

 If this repository helps your own research or learning journey, consider giving it a ⭐ and sharing your ideas through discussions or pull requests.